medfreeman/nuxt-netlify-cms-module/README.md

 :information_source: The order of precedence for the cms configuration is `defaults` < `netlify-cms.yml` < `module options`

 :information_source: The paths are also rewritten according to nuxt.js [srcDir](https://nuxtjs.org/api/configuration-srcdir/)

-### `extensionsDir`:
-- Default: `"netlify-cms"`

-extensionsDir defines the directory where this module will look for [Netlify CMS extensions](https://github.com/netlify/netlify-cms/blob/master/docs/intro.md#customization) in *.js files to include in the build.

-These are of two kinds, [Custom Previews](https://www.netlifycms.org/docs/customization/) and [Widgets](https://www.netlifycms.org/docs/extending/).

-:information_source: This path will be rewritten to prepend nuxt.js [srcDir](https://nuxtjs.org/api/configuration-srcdir/), so please specify it relative to this folder.

-:information_source: The global variable `CMS` is available to these javascript files to reference the CMS object.

-This directory can be changed while `nuxt dev` is running, and Netlify CMS will be updated automatically.

 ## CONTRIBUTING